Rahul Ramesh Nair

 • Carbon capture and storage

-• Soil amelioration with biochar
+• Soil restoration with biochar

 • Life cycle modelling